Everybody Gets Scared

 This is a TwigTale book, which means you can personalize and customize it for your child and their specific fears and worries.
 It doesn’t matter if they’re afraid of the bogeyman or the automatic hand dryers in the public restroom.
 You can tweak the text and add your own pictures, or leave it completely as-is and just enjoy the (very funny and adorable) illustrations.
 Twigtale will print and bind it and have a beautiful book in your hands within just a few days.
 I’m really proud of it and hope very much that children find it fun and most of all, comforting.

-If you’d like to receive a copy by this Halloween, you’ll need to customize and place your order by MONDAY.
-But of course, childhood fears can be a 24/7 year-round jubilee so it’s definitely not just a “Halloween” book.
+Of course, childhood fears can be a 24/7 year-round jubilee so it’s definitely not just a “Halloween” book.
 And it’ll be available whenever you need it whenever your kid decides to stop being afraid of the automatic hand dryers but OMG AUTO FLUSH TOILETS NOOOOO.